mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 # 2. Creating the filesystems

-Now that we created a partition table, we can create the filesystems.
+Now that we created a viable partition layout, we can proceed by creating filesystems on it.

-As I've mentioned before, there are several possible choices regarding what filesystems and encryption schemes to use.
-Regardless of your choice, the ESP must always be formatted as FAT, either FAT32 or FAT16:
+As I've mentioned before, there are several potential choices regarding what filesystems and encryption schemes to use.
+Regardless of what you'll end up choosing, the ESP must always be formatted as FAT (either FAT32 or FAT16):

 ```
 # mkfs.fat -F 32 -n EXTESP /dev/disk/by-id/usb-Samsung_SSD_960_EVO_250G_012938001243-0:0-part1